hieuphan94/flutter-layouts/README.md

 # flutter-layouts

-This project is practice layout everyday of me base on resource on the Internet
+This project is practice layout everyday of me based on resource on the Internet